hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-1.md

 </p>
 </figure>
 </center>

-In this post, I am being very casual with definitions and terminology.
-You can see [our tutorial paper for a detailed and precise definitions](https://arxiv.org/abs/1810.01175).
+Our existing algorithms for triangle mesh contours are robust and effective.

-I'm also assuming that the surface is _oriented_: the faces have normal directions consistent with their neighbors, and the camera position is constrained, so that only front-facing surface will ever be visible.
+I'm assuming that the surface is _oriented_: the faces have normal directions consistent with their neighbors, and the camera position is constrained, so that only front-facing surface will ever be visible.
 These assumptions are common in computer graphics applications.

+(In this post, I am being very casual with definitions and terminology.
+You can see [our tutorial paper for a detailed and precise definitions](https://arxiv.org/abs/1810.01175).)

-For smooth surfaces, i.e., surfaces with continous normals, the occluding contours are still the places where the folds over itself in image space.
+**For smooth surfaces,** i.e., surfaces with continous normals, the occluding contours are still the places where the folds over itself in image space.
 This happens at any _visible_ surface point where _the tangent plane contains the view vector_.
 For example:

 <center>
 <figure>